bluong/GitRefresher/README.txt

 process_random_attack(), a method that will simulate the damage exchange between the two soldiers

-heal_current(), a method that will have the current soldier heal a given amount with a certain probability.
+heal_current_soldier(), a method that will have the current soldier heal a given amount with a certain probability.
 For now, make it a static value of 5.

 change_turns(), a method that will allow the next soldier to take his turn